 SOUTH SUDAN

 South Sudan, located in the Horn of Africa, is the world’s youngest country, having gained independence from Sudan in 2011 after a long civil war.
-The country has a population of approximately 12.4 million people.
 South Sudan is culturally and ethnically diverse, with over 60 languages spoken.
-The majority of the population belongs to Christianity or indigenous religions.
+The country has a population of approximately 12.4 million people and approximately 2.2. million internally displaced persons following different internal conflicts, food shortages and extreme weather conditions.

-More than 2 million South Sudanese have been forced to flee to neighbouring countries, making it one of the largest refugee populations on the African continent.
-However, hundreds of thousands of South Sudanese have returned to their homeland over the past two years.
-The return is due to the conflict in Sudan, which began in spring 2023, as well as food shortages and inter-ethnic unrest in Ethiopia.
+Further, more than 2 million South Sudanese stay as refugees in neighbouring countries, making it one of the largest refugee populations on the African continent.
+However, hundreds of thousands of South Sudanese have returned to their homeland over the recent years.
+The return is due to the conflicts in neighbouring areas, particularly in Sudan, which began in spring 2023, as well as food shortages and inter-ethnic unrest in Ethiopia.
 Many of the returnees are staying in underdeveloped areas in South Sudan and are therefore also in a very vulnerable situation.

 Finnish Refugee Council in South Sudan